IBM/aspera-cli/README.md

 EOF
 ```

-## Debugging
+## Logging, Debugging

 The gem is equipped with traces.
-By default logging level is "warn".
-To increase debug level, use parameter `log_level`, so either command line `--log-level=xx` or env var `ASCLI_LOG_LEVEL`.
+By default logging level is `warn`.
+To increase debug level, use parameter `log_level` (e.g. using command line `--log-level=xx`, env var `ASCLI_LOG_LEVEL`, or parameter in con file).

 It is also possible to activate traces before initialization using env var `AS_LOG_LEVEL`.

+By default passwords and secrets are removed from logs.
+Use option `log_passwords` to change this behaviour.

 ## Learning Aspera Product APIs (REST)